Purple Lidded Bin

 Where does the content of the purple lidded bin go?

-Any materials placed in the purple lidded bin goes to landfill sites.
-As we produce more rubbish, space in landfill sites begins to run out.
+Any materials placed in the purple lidded bin goes to an Energy From Waste (EFW) plant.
 It's important that we work together to reduce, re-use and recycle as much as possible.

 What day will my bin be collected?